 Getting to the Hunter Valley

-Flying to the Hunter Valley is another option, with daily flights from Sydney and other cities to Newcastle Airport, where you can rent a car for the easy drive to the vineyards.
-Helicopter tours, with golf and dining packages, are also available from Sydney to Australia’s oldest wine region.
+Flying to the Hunter Valley is another option, with daily flights from Sydney, Melbourne, Brisbane and other regional cities to Newcastle Airport.
+Car rental is available for the easy drive to the vineyards – Pokolbin is 50 minutes away.
+Helicopter tours, with golf and dining packages, are also available from Sydney.

-Once in the Hunter Valley, you'll find tour operators who specialise in vineyard tours.
-For romantics, Hunter Valley Classic Carriages offers horse-drawn carriage tours.
-You can also hire bicycles and pedal to wineries.
-Hunter Valley Visitor Centre, near Cessnock, can help you plan your trip.
+Once in the Hunter Valley, you can drive yourself or join a tour.
+For romantics, Hunter Valley Classic Carriages and Hunter Valley Horses offer horse-drawn carriage tours.
+You can hire bicycles and pedal to wineries.
+The Hunter Valley Visitor Centre, near Pokolbin, will help you plan your trip.